anyaharter97/notes/reference_virt_libvirt-dbus.md

     }
     ```

     * It appears that the default identifier used here is the UUID.
-In the case that the interface does not have a UUID property, another unique identifier with a lookup method is used
+In the case that the interface does not have a UUID property, another unique identifier with a lookup method is used (in libvirt/src/datatypes.h it has a comment saying unique next to it)

 #### Implementing Properties
 We will use virNWFilterGetName as an example.